Jérôme Kerviel: Legal repercussions

 Kerviel was formally charged on 28 January 2008 with abuse of confidence and illegal access to computers.
 He was released from custody a short time after.
 The charges filed carry a maximum three-year prison term.
 On 29 January 2008 investigating judges Renaud van Ruymbeke and Françoise Desset had rejected prosecutor Jean-Claude Marin's bid to charge Kerviel with the more serious crime of "attempted fraud" and refuse bail.

 Kerviel's trial began on 8 June 2010.
 On 5 October, he was found guilty and sentenced to five years of prison, with two years suspended, full restitution of the $6.7 billion which was lost, and a permanent ban from working in financial services.
 Caroline Guillaumin, a spokeswoman for SocGen, stated that the restitution was "symbolic", and that the bank had no expectation that the sum would be paid.
 Olivier Metzner, Kerviel's lawyer, described the sentence as "extraordinary" and said that Kerviel would appeal.
 Kerviel's sentence was suspended until his appeal was completed.

 On 24 October 2012, a Paris appeals court upheld the October 2010 sentence to three years in prison with another two suspended, and ordered Kerviel to reimburse 4.9 billion euros to SocGen for its loss.
 In March 2014, a French high court upheld Kerviel's prison sentence but ruled he would not have to repay €4.9bn.

 On 7 June 2016, the Court of Appeal of Versailles condemned SocGen for their unlawful firing of Kerviel.
 Société Générale said it would appeal.

 Lemaire Consultants

 In April 2008, following Kerviel's provisional release, he was hired by Lemaire Consultants & Associates, an information systems and computer security consulting firm.

 Pilgrimage

 While awaiting a ruling on his legal appeal and still protesting SocGen's stance in his case, Kerviel met with Pope Francis outside the Vatican on 19 February 2014, and undertook a pilgrimage from Rome to Paris against the "tyranny of the markets".

 Release from prison

-On 8 September 2014, Kerviel was released from Fleury Merogis prison having served less than five months of detention.
+On 8 September 2014, Kerviel was released from Fleury Merogis prison having served fewer than five months of detention.
 He was to begin a job with an IT consultancy firm.

+References to Jérôme Kerviel

+Among the several French media referencing Kerviel, there is a movie Team Spirit released in 2016.